luctowers/wikimash/readme.md

 ### The Wrong Approach

-One option is to do a simple [breadth-first search][bfs] from start article until you find the end article.
+One option is to do a simple [breadth-first search][bfs] from the start article until you find the end article.
 Now, if a relatively short path between the start and end articles exists this wouldn't be a terrible option.
 But, in the likely scenario where there are more than a couple articles between start and